Open daily from 9.00 until 17.45.

 Click here to book.

-As is the case with so many women in history, not much is known about our namesake.
-What we do know is a tantalising glimpse of a characterful woman who was a successful merchant and mother.
+As is the case with so many women in history, there is little known about our namesake, Mary King.
+What we do know is a tantalising glimpse at a fiercely independent woman, years before her time.